nogibjj/IDS706-Final-Project-Group18/README.md

 ## Flow
 ![flow](/home/picture/flow.png)

-## our API with Swagger documentation
+## Our API with Swagger documentation
 ```
 GET / Initialize the database
 GET /query/searchAll Search all